mihi-r/word-search-mania/README.md

 # Word Search Mania
 Word Search Mania is a full featured customizable Python 3 word search game created using the PyQt5 framework.
-With Word Search Mania, words are randomly pulled out of a [dictionary text file](https://github.com/dwyl/english-words) which contain around 370K words.
+With Word Search Mania, words are randomly pulled out of a [dictionary text file](https://github.com/dwyl/english-words) which contains around 370K words.
 A custom word bank can also be created in the customization menu.

-A full list features include:
+A full list of features include:
 1. Choose size of word seach matrix
 2. Add custom words
 3. Choose how words are generated in the matrix